“Concentrate all your thoughts upon the work at hand. The sun’s rays do not burn until brought to a focus.”

 “Keep your mind on the things you want and off the things you don’t want!”

-This is good advice for any person, who wishes to learn how to improve concentration and attention.
+Napoleon Hill’ words are a good advice for any person, who wishes to learn how to improve concentration and attention.

 Ad - Continue reading below.